MatteoFilosa/TraVIS/README.md

 1) Install the requirements running "pip install -r requirements.txt" (If you don't have pip installed, install it)
 2) Create a virtual environment by running the command "python -m venv <name_of_the_virtual_environment>" in the terminal

-3a) Run the runApp file contained in the main directory to start the app: python runApp.py <name_of_the_virtual_environment>
+3) Run the runApp file contained in the main directory to start the app: python runApp.py <name_of_the_virtual_environment>

-In order to run all the functionalities of the framework, download and install GraphViz: https://graphviz.org/download/source/
+4) In order to run all the functionalities of the framework, download and install GraphViz: https://graphviz.org/download/source/

-If these steps don't work, follow these:

-3b) Activate the virtual environment by running <name_of_the_virtual_environment>\Scripts\activate
-4) If an error appears in the console telling that the execution of Scripts is not allowed, open a Windows Powershell terminal in admin mode and enter the command "Set-ExecutionPolicy unrestricted".
-This will allow the policy of scripts execution in your machine to be unrestricted, so be careful
-5) In the terminal, execute the command " $env:FLASK_APP = "server_flask" "
-6) In the terminal, execute the command "flask run"

-The server should now be running in localhost.
-It should return the index.html page.
-Press the key combination "CTRL+C" to interrupt it.
-If it is not the first time running the server, follow instructions on points 3a) or 3b) to point 6).
-Points 3b) to 6) do not have to be followed if 3a) starts the application successfully.
+How to run the main functionalities of the framework:

+1) In the static/files/URLs folder there's the sampleUrls file.
+Copy a URL from the file and put it in the "Load System" placeholder: the visualization system will be loaded on the left, the resulting state chart will be loaded on the right (for now, they are precomputed).

+2) In the User Traces Tab you can see all user traces captured on the Falcon Visualization system and see other details.